500+ Best Dragon Names: Epic Ideas for Fantasy Characters & Stories

 Elemental Dragons

-Fire, ice, storm, earth, water, and air—elemental dragons embody the raw forces of nature in reptilian form.
-These names immediately communicate a dragon's primary power and suggest combat strategies, environmental preferences, and personality traits.
+Fire, ice, storm, earth, water, air—elemental dragons embody raw forces of nature in reptilian form.
+These names immediately communicate a dragon's primary power and suggest combat strategies, environmental preferences, personality traits.
 A fire dragon like Ignis Maximus brings conflagration and passionate aggression; an ice dragon like Permafrost combines cold cruelty with patience measured in glacial epochs.
-These names work excellently for D&D-style games where elemental resistance and damage types matter mechanically, but they're equally effective in narrative contexts where you want readers to immediately understand a dragon's nature.
+These names work excellently for D&D-style games where elemental resistance and damage types matter mechanically, but they're equally effective in narrative contexts where you want readers immediately understanding a dragon's nature.
 Consider pairing elemental dragons with appropriate terrain—fire dragons in volcanic calderas, storm dragons atop mountain peaks, water dragons in oceanic trenches.

-1. 1
+- 1

 Ignis Maximus